-Even if a tipped-off TV crew wasn't pushing a camera into those famous faces as they parked their cars, the flash of a hastily-pointed smart phone would spark 'breaking news' tickers and Twitter trends within minutes.
+Even if a tipped-off TV crew wasn't pushing a camera into their faces, the flash of a hastily-pointed smart phone would spark 'breaking news' tickers and Twitter trends within moments.

 Keeping a deal - or even your interest in a player - under wraps in the age of social media and 24-hour news demands KGB levels of secrecy.

 But a service station rendezvous was not uncommon before football became big business.
 And back in 1988, one roadside meeting nudged along one of the most rewarding transfer deals in Arsenal's history.